Rainier-PS/Terminal-Zen-Garden/README.md

 # Terminal Zen Garden

-Welcome to Terminal Zen Garden — a peaceful, interactive Zen garden for your terminal.
+Welcome to Terminal Zen Garden, a peaceful, interactive Zen garden for your terminal.
 No coding experience required.
 Just run, relax, and create.

 ![Welcome](image/Devlog%20July%2019%202025_2.png)